Priyank-Sankhe/NexusAI/README.md

 - Topic performance scores across all attempts
 - Recent day logs with completion reviews

+### 🎤 Mock Interview
+- Generates role-specific technical interview questions by topic and difficulty
+- Built-in timer to track solution time against the 20-minute interview bar
+- Evaluates answers at the actual hiring bar — Strong Hire, Hire, or No Hire
+- Tells you exactly what a hired candidate would say for your weakest answer

 ## What Makes It Different From Just Using ChatGPT
 - **Persistent memory** — data survives every session, reload, and redeploy
 - **Spaced repetition logic** — knows what you're most likely to have forgotten
 - **Cross-tab intelligence** — FlowState automatically knows your GapFinder weak spots
 - **No token walls** — Groq's free tier handles unlimited daily usage
 - **Purpose-built context** — responds as a study mentor, not a general assistant
+- **Hiring-bar evaluation** — Mock Interview judges you the way a real interviewer would, not just correct/incorrect

 ## Tech Stack
 - Python